WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Lomatium latilobum

-(Canyonlands Biscuitroot) Semi-desert, foothills.
+(Canyonlands Biscuitroot, Canyonlands Lomatium) Semi-desert, foothills.

 Shrublands, canyons.
 Spring.
 Canyonlands Biscuitroot is a Southeast Utah/Western Colorado endemic found primarily in the Entrada and Navajo Sandstones of Arches National Park and Colorado National Monument.
-One-to-two inch diameter clusters of yellow-green flowers stand well above the dark green broadly lobed leaves.
-This plant is eye-catching, for it is often solitary, standing out against sandy soils, often very close to sandstone fins and walls.
+One-to-two inch diameter clusters of yellow flowers stand well above the dark green broadly lobed, pinnate leaves.
+This eye-catching plant is often solitary, standing out against sandy soils, commonly very close to sandstone fins and walls.
+The eye-catching mound of Lomatium latilobum in the photographs is about one and one half feet in diameter and a foot high.
+Such mounds stabilize soil and create micro-habitats.
 Roots of this and related species were dried and pounded into a flour, thus the common name "Biscuitroot".
 "Latilobum", meaning "broadly lobed", refers to the leaf lobes, especially as distinguished from the finely cut leaves of Lomatium parryi below.
-The first specimen of this plant was collected by Per Axel Rydberg in Utah around 1900. |
+The first specimen of this plant was collected by Rydberg and Garrett in Grand County, Utah in 1911 and Rydberg named the plant Cynomarathrum latilobum and described it in 1913.
+Mathias renamed the plant Lomatium latilobum in 1931. |

 |